Companies that use Hudu

 All IT documentation Hudu

-Hudu We detected 1,043 customers using Hudu and 27 companies that churned or ended their trial.
+Hudu We detected 1,056 companies using Hudu, 37 companies that churned, and 48 customers with upcoming renewal in the next 3 months.
 The most common industry is IT Services and IT Consulting (25%) and the most common company size is 11-50 employees (32%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login